Valentine's Day Word Wall Cards for Preschoolers

 • Vocabulary and Language Development – talking about the pictures in the cards.

-• One-to-One correspondence – matching magnetic letters with the letters on the words.
+• One-to-one correspondence – matching magnetic letters with the letters on the words.

 • Pre-writing/fine motor development – copying the words with magnetic letters, tracing them with dry-erase markers, and copying them with crayons or pencils.